OpenTechSchool/python-flask/core/form-submission.md

 	    return redirect('/')

 Once we have printed the email address we still need a response to send back to the web browser.
 A common option is to send a HTTP _Redirect_ response.
 This tells the browser to go to another page.
 In our case we just send them back to the home page, `/`, which is served by the `hello_world()` function.

+# Try it out!

+Give it a whirl and see how the email addresses get printed to the console.
+Perhaps you would like to experiment by adding some extra form elements.